AlexAltea/blog/posts/2016-10-12-xchg-rax-rax-solutions/_main.md

 ```

 This will move `rsi` or `rdi` into `rax` depending on whether `rcx` and `rdx` are different or not, respectively.
 This is equivalent to: `rax := (rcx == rdx) ? rdi : rsi`.
 This assumes that all `rbx`-relative offsets point to valid memory.
+A comparison and conditional move implemented using just `mov` instructions.
+The [Movfuscator] project takes this concept to a whole
+new extreme and delivers a `C` compiler the produces binaries which only contain `mov` instructions (with a tiny amount of cheating
+for loops).

 ### Snippet 0x2D